DominicSpears/milestoneproject3-soulfood/testing.md

   * To solve this I created a dedicated recipe page with the searchbar at the top of the page.

+6. Recipe layout
+  * When multipe recipes were pulled from the database, they would stack vertically rather than horizintally as intended.
+  * To solve this I repositioned the for loop to inside the row.

+7. Delete confirmation modals
+  * Each delete confirmation modal does not target the correct item.
+The first item (e.g. card) on the page, located in the top left corner, is deleted instead.
+  * I added a funtion to javascript that could be called whenever I needed a delete modal.

 #### Remaining Bugs

 1. Edit recipe ingredients/ method